Theory

 Carrier capture cross section as a combined temperature-dependent quantity

-The four panels below are placeholders for the final figures.
-They are laid out as one visual sequence so an experimental reader can immediately see how the individual temperature-dependent factors combine into the observed \( \sigma_n(T) \).
+The four panels below are laid out as one visual sequence so one can immediately see how the individual temperature-dependent factors combine into the observed \( \sigma_n(T) \).

 Component 1